ksylvan/Zoom_OPM/README.md

 The script assumes that the Zoom app is installed.
 If the Zoom app is not running, the script will start the Zoom app and create a dialog box prompting the user to start a meeting.

-Every once in a while, "System Events" will fail to communicate with the Zoom Meeting window and the script will abort.
-When this happens, you will see a dialog box with a message like the following: "Error:
-Can’t get every text item of missing value. (-1728)" with a "Quit" button.
-Clicking on "Quit" and re-running the script again will work.

 ### Future Enhancements